lyc458216/PTE/library/Listening/*SST(summarize spoken text).md

 165.Ocean environment. 海洋环境

 The lecture is about oceam environment which is a problematic issue.
-1.The sea level has changed because of the human footprint such as overfishing, heat storing, coral form and so on.
+1. The sea level has changed because of the human footprint such as overfishing, heat storing, coral form and so on.
-2.So people need to provoke critical ways to find potential soulutions to sove these problems.
+2. So people need to provoke critical ways to find potential soulutions to sove these problems.
-3.And we also have to reduce human footpint and restore limited sapce on the earth.
+3. And we also have to reduce human footpint and restore limited sapce on the earth.

 166.New Zealand. 新西兰